By Cattlesoft

 TagMax by CattleMax

-For farmers and ranchers who use electronic ID readers and weigh scales to manage livestock records.
+For farmers and ranchers who use electronic ID readers and weigh scales to manage cattle herds.

-TagMax by CattleMax is an established business app that is completely free.
-With a 2.9/5 rating from 38 reviews, it shows polarized user reception.
+TagMax by CattleMax is a challenged business app that is completely free.
+With a 2.9/5 rating from 38 reviews, it faces significant user friction.
+Users particularly appreciate cattle record management functionality provides significant utility for agricultural operations, though bluetooth connectivity failures prevent hardware integration with readers and scales remains a common concern.

 What is TagMax by CattleMax?

-Ranchers hire the app to digitize livestock records in remote environments where internet is unavailable, ensuring data flows into their management software once connectivity returns.
+Ranchers hire this app to digitize field-side livestock records in remote areas where internet access is unavailable, ensuring data flows into their primary management software.

 Current Momentum